-phpMyAdmin is one of the popular client software tool with extraordinary user interface that helps to perform database handling operations effectively.
+phpMyAdmin is one of the popular client software tools with an extraordinary user interface that helps to perform database handling operations effectively.
 This tool will reduce our burden on having such user interface to perform some simple and basic database operations directly, instead of writing queries for obtaining them.

 We can also write queries using query editor provided with phpMyAdmin, for getting some complex results.
 For example, getting results from more than one table, as a result of MySQL join queries.